-The low-level operation of the environmental regulator at the Pike Floodplain is entering the draw down phase and the water level is now being slowly reduced back to the normal operating level.
-Pumping is continuing at 2 sites higher on the floodplain at Pike to water regenerating lignum and black box and to provide habitat for birds and frogs.
+The draw down of the low-level operation of the environmental regulators at the Pike and Katarapko Floodplains is continuing with the water level being gradually lowered back to the normal operating level.
+Pumping is continuing at one site higher on the floodplain at Pike to water regenerating lignum and black box and to provide habitat for birds and frogs.